Governor Olene Walker, Utah's First (and only) Female Governor

 Governor Leavitt’s selection by President George W. Bush to head the Environmental Protection Agency led to Olene’s swearing in as Utah governor on November 5, 2003.
 “I was excited because I could do what I wanted to without getting anyone’s permission,” she said.
 Governor Walker didn’t waste a minute in carrying out her ambitious plans.
 Some of her actions, such as her veto of a public school voucher bill, angered conservative members of the Republican Party.
 She left office in 2005 after failing to earn her party’s support to run for a second term during the Utah State GOP Convention, yet she remains one of Utah’s most popular governors ever, having finished her term with an 87 percent approval rating.

 After two years of volunteer church service with her husband in New York City, Olene continued her active involvement in numerous political and community organizations in Utah, including Count My Vote, an initiative to change Utah’s caucus system for selecting candidates, the Utah Debate Commission, and Real Women Run, which encourages Utah women to seek elected office.
-In 2012, she established the Walker Institute of Politics and Public Service to inspire the future of political engagement and leadership in Utah.
+In 2012, she established the Walker Institute of Politics and Public Service at Weber State University to inspire the future of political engagement and leadership in Utah.
 Despite her many accomplishments and interests, she considered her family her greatest achievement, including 7 children, 25 grandchildren and 34 great grandchildren.
 She had an amazing capacity to care for those around her.